The chart below illustrates the various levels of appeals in Unemployment Insurance cases:

 Cases where you think the Appeal Tribunal got the facts wrong:

 If you think that the Appeal Tribunal got the facts of your case wrong (or that it based its decision on a misreading of the facts), you will want to point the Board to the exact testimony from the Appeal Tribunal hearing to prove your argument.
 In order to do this, you will want to obtain a copy of your Appeal Tribunal hearing tape.
-To do this, within 20 days of the Appeal Tribunal’s decision, write a letter to the Board of Review saying that you wish to appeal the Appeal Tribunal’s decision, that you would like to request a copy of the “record” in your case, including the hearing tape, and that you are requesting permission to submit your written argument within 14 days (or whatever reasonable amount of time you want to request) of receiving your case record from the Board.
+Within 20 days of the Appeal Tribunal’s decision, write a letter to the Board of Review saying that you wish to appeal the Appeal Tribunal’s decision, that you would like to request a copy of the “record” in your case, including the hearing tape, and that you are requesting permission to submit your written argument within 14 days (or whatever reasonable amount of time you want to request) of receiving your case record from the Board.
 Be sure to include all of your identifying information (name, social security number, case docket number, address, date, etc.) and keep a copy for your records.
-Note that the Board of Review may charge $15 for copies of hearing tapes.
-If you cannot afford the $15 fee, explain in your letter requesting a copy of the record that you are facing financial hardship and are unable to pay the fee.

 In response to your letter of appeal, you will receive a “receipt of notice of appeal” as well as a copy of the hearing CD and your case record (if you request them).
 Once you receive the Appeal Tribunal hearing CD from the Board of Review, listen to the whole CD and take notes on the key testimony, jotting down the exact time corresponding to those key statements.
 Note that the CDs will only play on a computer – not in a stereo.